rlietrom/Snackchat/README.md

-# Snackchat (Horizons Hackathon Project)
+# SnackChat

-Snackchat was inspired by well known mobile application and an observation of the foodie community.
+Snackchat, a Horizons Hackathon project, was inspired by well known mobile application and an observation of the foodie community.
 Using the GoogleVision API, our app only lets users send photos if it recognizes the photo contain food!

 ## Demo